 CHM’s programs inform our ongoing work and commitment to decoding technology for individuals, communities, and humanity.
 Our programs explore technology through specialized lenses to help us better understand the past, contextualize the present, and look ahead to the future.

-The Fellow Awards Program honors distinguished technology pioneers—unsung heroes and luminaries—for their outstanding merits and significant contributions to the advancement of computing and the evolution of the digital age.
+The Fellow Awards Program honors distinguished technology pioneers—unsung heroes and legends—for their outstanding merits and significant contributions to the advancement of computing and the evolution of the digital age.
 This prestigious program is supported with collecting, education, research, and media efforts that reflect the seminal work of each Fellow.
 Fellows are selected annually through a public nomination process and honored at an exclusive gala ceremony.

 Explore our Hall of Fellows.